 With their similarities and significant differences, how would INTPs and INTJs approach love and physical intimacy?

-Both personality types may have underdeveloped social skills but in spite of that, an INTP can make an enthusiastic and loyal romantic partner.
+Both personality types may have underdeveloped social skills, but Dean’s INTP can make an enthusiastic and loyal romantic partner.

 5 Ways an INTP might approach love

 - Ideally, they want someone who is not overly dependent or neurotic because they aren’t good at soothing an insecure romantic partner.